 Altierus's disability accommodation procedure is a collaborative and interactive process between the student and the Civil Rights Coordinator.
 The student will meet with the Civil Rights Coordinator on campus to request and submit an Accommodation Request form and discuss disability related needs.
 The Civil Rights Coordinator is available to the student to assist with questions and provide assistance in filling out the Accommodations Request form.
 The student will provide a completed Accommodations Request form and documentation of their medical condition to the Civil Rights Coordinator for review.
 The documentation of a medical condition may be from a licensed medical doctor, psychologist, audiologist, speech pathologist, registered nurse, licensed clinical social worker, marriage and family therapist, rehabilitation counselor, physical therapist, learning disability specialist, or other appropriate health professional.
-This documentation should verify the medical condition and suggest appropriate accommodations for the student.
-Once the student has self-disclosed a disability and it has been verified and appropriate accommodation(s) suggested the Campus Director (the Section 504/ADA Coordinator) will work with the student to determine how the accommodation(s) can be provided.
-The accommodation(s) will depend on the needs of the particular student and the accommodation(s) suggested or recommended, and can include but are not limited to the following examples: extended time on exams, quiet environment for testing, a reader for exams, oral exams, note taker/faculty notes, Ebooks/Software reader, and ASL interpreter.
+This documentation should verify the medical condition and suggest appropriate accommodation(s) suggested the Campus Director (the Civil Rights Coordinator) will work with the student to determine how the accommodation(s) can be provided.
+The accommodation(s) will depend on the needs of the particular student and the accommodation(s) suggested or recommended, and can include but are not limited to the following examples: extended time on exams, quiet environment for testing, a reader for exams, oral exams, note taker/faculty notes, eBooks/Software reader, and ASL interpreter.

 If the request for an accommodation is denied, the student is informed of their right to appeal the decision and the necessary steps to file an appeal.
 To file an appeal the student should supply documentation and/or other evidence to substantiate the need for the denied accommodation(s).
-The evidence is submitted to the Section 504/ADA Coordinator with a new accommodation form marked appeal.
+The evidence is submitted to the Civil Rights Coordinator with a new accommodation form marked appeal.